pixelyunicorn/2019.melody.dev/_posts/2018-10-31-spooky-electron/2018-10-31-spooky-electron.md

 https://electronjs.org/docs/api/desktop-capturer

-Alt text: A borwser window showing documentation for desktopCapturer in Electron's API
+Alt text: A browser window showing documentation for desktopCapturer in Electron's API

 > How this particular glitch effect works, is that it takes a background image and flickers multiple crops of it across the screen.
 Here’s something I found that will allow us to use a screenshot of the desktop as our background image.